Maddie's Do You Know?

-Maddie's Do You Know? (originally known as simply Do You Know? for its first two series) is a British children's television series, produced by Banijay Group subsidiary 7 Wonder for the BBC channel CBeebies, and presented by Maddie Moate.
+Maddie's Do You Know? (originally known as simply Do You Know? for its first two series) is a British children's television series, produced by Banijay subsidiary 7 Wonder for the BBC channel CBeebies, and presented by Maddie Moate.
 A third series aired in 2019, followed by a fourth in April 2020 running until September 2020.
 Maddie's Do You Know? is also available on BBC iPlayer for over a year.

 Overview

 Maddie's Do You Know? is a series for young children in which sees Maddie explores the workings of everyday objects, by asking how they are made or how they work.
 She uses animations and cameras in this series.